 Providing help and hope to the working poor

 During the holiday season, one of the best ways to help people in need is through the Share the Season program.
-A 16-year program, Share the Season is a joint effort of The Salvation Army, The Wichita Eagle and the Wichita Community Foundation.
+An 18-year program, Share the Season is a joint effort of The Salvation Army, The Wichita Eagle and the Wichita Community Foundation.

 - STS is a special program providing help and hope to the working poor during the holiday season